tjdevries/edit_alternate.vim/README.md

 It also has a helper to get you to the file that you "meant" to open :smile:

+This plugin requires `tjdevries/conf.vim`.
+You'll want to install that.

 ## Usage

 ### Adding rules